-Something else to consider is that carnosine also has powerful antioxidant effects, reduces cellular damage, as well as preventing and reversing folding of damaged proteins.
+Something else to consider is that carnosine also has powerful antioxidant effects, reduces cellular damage, as well as preventing and reversing the folding of damaged proteins.

 So how do you increase the level of carnosine in tissues?
-Well, we know that beta-alanine is the rate-limiting precursor for synthesis of carnosine, and according to recent studies, ingestion of beta-alanine increases carnosine content of human skeletal muscle by up to 80%! .
+Well, we know that beta-alanine is the rate-limiting precursor for the synthesis of carnosine, and according to recent studies, ingestion of beta-alanine increases carnosine content of human skeletal muscle by up to 80%! .

-Beta-alanine has also been found to increase exercise capacity, especially high-intensity exercise.
+Beta-alanine has also been found to increase exercise capacity, especially in high-intensity exercise.
 Therefore it’s often used as a supplement by many athletes.